 Amharic uses a writing system called Ge’ez script, which is an ancient alphasyllabary used by several Semitic languages of Ethiopia.
 Ge’ez is a language of ancient Ethiopia and the precursor of Semitic languages in Ethiopia and Eritrea.
 It is also used as the liturgical language of the Ethiopian Orthodox Tewahedo Church.

 Ge'ez script descended from the Ancient South Arabian script is written from left to right.
 The script is the only actively used native African writing system and one of the oldest in the world.
 Tigrinya, Adarigna, Guragigna are some of the other Ethiopian languages that use the script.
-Each of these languages have their own alphabets which are all created from the Ge’ez script.
+Each of these languages have their own version of the Ethiopain alphabet which are all created from the Ge’ez script.

 Learn the Amharic Alphabet

 If you are looking to learn the Amharic language, understanding the Amharic alphabet can help you shorten the time it takes to master the language.